-Joanna Wuest is a political scientist who studies identity, inequality, and American political and constitutional development.
-At Princeton University, she holds the Fund for Reunion-Cotsen Postdoctoral Fellowship in LGBT Studies in the Society of Fellows in the Liberal Arts.
+Joanna Wuest is an incoming Assistant Professor of Women's, Gender, and Sexuality Studies at Stony Brook University (SUNY) and a sociolegal scholar specializing in LGBTQ+ rights, health, and religion.
+Currently, she is an Assistant Professor of Politics at Mount Holyoke College and a Public Fellow in LGBTQ Rights at the Public Religion Research Institute (PRRI).
+Previously, she was the Fund for Reunion-Cotsen Postdoctoral Fellow in LGBT Studies in the Princeton University Society of Fellows in the Liberal Arts.
 She received her Ph.D. in Political Science with a certificate in Women, Gender, and Sexuality Studies from the University of Pennsylvania in 2019.

 Wuest's research has been funded by the National Endowment for the Humanities, the Social Science Research Council, the American Association of University Women, and the American Political Science Association (APSA), and has been the recipient of the Kenneth Sherrill Award for the Best Dissertation on Sexuality and Politics among other APSA paper awards.

-Her academic work has appeared or is forthcoming in Perspectives on Politics, Polity, Politics & Gender, Law & Social Inquiry, GLQ: A Journal of Lesbian and Gay Studies, nonsite, and various edited volumes.
-Her public writing has been published by the Nation, Boston Review, the Philadelphia Inquirer, Dissent, Psyche, the Los Angeles Review of Books' Philosophical Salon, and Jacobin.
+Her academic work has appeared or is forthcoming in Perspectives on Politics, Social Science & Medicine, Law & Social Inquiry, the Journal of Law, Medicine & Ethics, Polity, Politics & Gender, GLQ: A Journal of Lesbian and Gay Studies, the Behavior Therapist, Psychology of Sexual Orientation and Gender Diversity, New Labor Forum, nonsite, and various edited volumes.
+Her public writing has been published by the Nation, Boston Review, the Philadelphia Inquirer, Dissent, Psyche, the Los Angeles Review of Books' Philosophical Salon, Zeitschrift Luxemburg, and Jacobin.